MD Auto Insurance Requirements

 • Theft

-When needed, comprehensive auto insurance will pay you the actual cash value of the vehicle, less your deductible.
-Remember, the higher your deductible, the lower the price of your car insurance, and the lower the deductible, the more expensive the car insurance.
+Comprehensive auto insurance will pay you the actual cash value of the vehicle, less your deductible.
+Remember, the higher your deductible, the lower the price of your car insurance.
+The lower the deductible, the more expensive the car insurance will be.

 Collision Auto Coverage

 Collision auto insurance pays for damages to your vehicle because of at-fault accidents.
-Collision coverage may pay for the vehicle repair, or if the vehicle is a total loss, collision coverage will pay the actual cash value of the vehicle less the deductible.
+The collision coverage may pay for the vehicle repair, or if the vehicle is a total loss.
+Lastly, collision coverage will pay the actual cash value of the vehicle less the deductible.

 Full Coverage combines liability, comprehensive, and collision auto insurance.